makrai/notes/wu1609-google-nmt.md

     comparing _hypotheses of different lengths_ during decoding, and a
   * _coverage penalty_ to encourage the model to translate all of the provided input
-* results comparable to or better than previous state-of-the-art systems on standard benchmarks, while delivering great improvements over Google’s phrase-based production translation system.
+* results comparable to or better than previous SOTA systems, while delivering great improvements over Google’s phrase-based production translation system.
   Specifically, on
   * WMT’14 English-to-French, our single model scores 38.95 BLEU, an
     * improvement of 7.5 BLEU from a single model without an external alignment model reported in [30] and an